ElektraInitiative/libelektra/doc/help/kdb-list-commands.md

 - `-C`, `--color <when>`:
   Print never/auto(default)/always colored output.
 - `-v`, `--verbose`:
-  Print number of commands in the first line.
-  Add a description to each command.
+  Prints the number of commands in the first line and adds a description to each command.
-  Print command names bold unless `--color never` is specified.
+  Prints command names in bold unless `--color never` is specified or output is printed to non-terminals.
 - `-0`, `--null`:
   Use binary 0 termination

 ## EXAMPLES

-To print a list of all internal kdb commands with their description:
+To print a list of all internal kdb commands with their description use:

 `kdb list-commands -v`